 CEME's success can be attributed to a well-balanced mix of innovation, industrial strategy (verticalization and automation of its processes), attention to customers' needs and global presence.
-Very important as well, on the top of the Group's value chain, the quality of the materials procured from suppliers.
-Transformation and production processes are structured to take advantage of the Company's long-standing experience (more than 40 years of expertise and mastery) and are thus carried out almost entirely internally, from R&D to product delivery.
+The quality of the materials procured from suppliers is also of paramount importance for the Group.
+Transformation and production processes are structured to take advantage of the Company's long-standing experience (more than 40 years) and are thus carried out almost entirely internally, from R&D to product delivery.

 For the crafting of valves and pumps, CEME relies on a series of trusted suppliers from the steel sector; these suppliers are occupied mainly with feeding production with materials essential for the good functioning of the business.
-Another crucial element in the success of CEME is proximity - a pivotal and strategic parameter made possible through a short supply chain that sustains the development of long-lasting relationships based on trust and competence.
+Another crucial element in the success of CEME is proximity - a pivotal and strategic parameter made possible through a short supply chain that sustains the development of longlasting relationships based on trust and competence.
 Furthermore, this proximity entails a profound knowledge of the specific dynamics that characterise our company and those of our partners.
-The framework contracts that tie CEME to its suppliers can be regarded as open, on-call contracts activated by the Group, depending on customer reguests and production volumes.
-The importance CEME has placed on proximity to suppliers has created very stable relationships based on flexibility and reliability that ensures fast production and guick delivery time with unmatched levels of quality.
-Moreover, the shortness of the supply chain is a sign of attention to the broader community since the suppliers are all located around the three Italian regions of Lombardy, Piedmont and Veneto.
+The framework contracts that tie CEME to its suppliers can be regarded as open, on-call contracts activated by the Group, depending on customer requests and production volumes.
+The importance CEME has placed on proximity to suppliers has created very stable relationships based on flexibility and reliability that ensures fast production and quick delivery time with unmatched levels of quality as well as being a sign of attention to the broader community.